syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-Before saving workbook, you need to set the specific excel version by using `IWorkbook.Version` property.
-Here, you can directly manipulate the data in the worksheet.
-You can refer [here](http://help.syncfusion.com/file-formats/xlsio/worksheet-rows-and-columns-manipulation) for more information.
+Before saving the workbook, set the specific excel version by using the `IWorkbook.Version` property.
+Here, directly manipulate the data in the worksheet.
+Please refer [here](http://help.syncfusion.com/file-formats/xlsio/worksheet-rows-and-columns-manipulation) for more information.

 #### Setting borders

-You can set borders to excel cells by directly accessing worksheet after exporting data.
+Set borders to excel cells by directly accessing the worksheet after exporting data.

 {% tabs %}
 {% highlight c# %}